-Eligible Operating funds must be drawn down and conveyed to the property by December 31st of the year the HAP contract becomes effective.
+The amount of Operating Funds that can be used for HAP payments during the year of conversion is capped at HUD’s obligations of Operating Subsidy to the project for the remainder of the year after conversion, pro-rated by the portion of units in the PIC Development that are converting and will be removed from PIC.
+HUD will periodically publish the cap amount for converted units.

+Projects that complete conversion are not eligible for Operating Subsidy in the subsequent year.
+For conversions that result in the removal of all public housing units from a PIC Development, the PIC Development will not be eligible for any subsidy in the subsequent funding year.
+For partially converted projects, PHAs must remove eligible unit months (EUMs) for units that converted to RAD from the Operating Subsidy Tools and must adjust the rolling base to reflect only the units that remain assisted under public housing.
+Please see the instructions to the Form HUD-52722 for details on adjusting the rolling base.

+The funding guidance provided in this notice supersedes the guidance in Section 9 of the Notice PIH 2016-10.

 Capital Fund.
-The amount of Capital Funds that can be used for HAP payments during this initial year is based on the PHA’s Capital Fund Formula Grant attributable to the project (“Project amount”) in the year of conversion, pro-rated by the number of units in the PIC Development that are converting and then by the months remaining in the year in which the HAP contract became effective.
-For the purposes of RAD, the project amount is spread over the Calendar Year, rather than the Fiscal Year.
+The amount of Capital Funds that can be used for HAP payments during the year of conversion is based on the PHA’s Capital Fund Formula Grant attributable to the project (“Project Amount”) in the year of conversion, pro-rated by the number of units in the PIC Development that are converting and then by the months remaining in the year in which the HAP Contract became effective.
+For the purposes of RAD, the Project Amount is spread over the Calendar Year, rather than the Fiscal Year.
 Where HUD has not yet obligated the full FY’s Capital Funds to the PHA, HUD shall obligate the remaining funds as soon as available.
+Capital Fund amounts will be moved into specific RAD Budget Line Items (BLIs) in LOCCS.

 Prior to conversion, HUD will provide PHAs with worksheets to assist with the above-mentioned calculations.

-Commencing on the effective date of the HAP contract, the PHA must use all such funds to make HAP payments for the remainder of that calendar year.
-During this period—the months between the effective date of the HAP contract and the end of the calendar year—HUD will not provide additional subsidy to the project if the amount provided through the public housing Operating Fund and Capital Fund is insufficient to cover the rents listed in the HAP contract.
-HUD requires PHAs to estimate any potential deficit and encourages PHAs to establish an Operating Reserve Deficit in their Financing Plan (using Operating Reserves, available Capital Funds, financing proceeds, or any other eligible source), but is under no HUD-imposed obligation to do so.
+Commencing on the effective date of the HAP Contract, the PHA may use no more than the amounts described above to make HAP payments in the “year of conversion”.
+During this period – the months between the effective date of the HAP Contract and the end of the calendar year – HUD will not provide additional subsidy to the project if the amount provided through the public housing Operating Fund and Capital Fund is insufficient to cover the rents listed in the HAP Contract.
+HUD requires PHAs to estimate any potential deficit and encourages PHAs to establish an Operating Deficit Reserve in their Financing Plan (using Operating Reserves, available Capital Funds, financing proceeds, or any other eligible source), but is under no HUD-imposed obligation to do so.

-In the Calendar Year following conversion, Covered Projects will be funded from the PBRA account or the TBRA, relative to the form of Section 8 assistance for the Covered Project(s), according to the amount indicated in the HAP contract, including any applicable OCAF, subject to all terms and conditions of the HAP contract.
+In the first full year following conversion, Covered Projects will be funded from the PBRA account or the TBRA account, relative to the form of Section 8 assistance for the Covered Project(s), according to the amount indicated in the HAP Contract, including any applicable OCAF, subject to all terms and conditions of the HAP Contract.

-Post-Closing Cost Certification.
-For all repairs included in the Scope of Work in the RCC, Project Owners must submit to HUD a cost certification.
-Project Owners can fulfill this requirement by submitting a cost certification required by a lender or investor or, if one is not required by a financing source (or not applicable), another form as prescribed by HUD.
+Post-Closing Completion Certification.
+For all repairs included in the Scope of Work in the RCC, Project Owners must submit to HUD a completion certification, including a cost certification and other information about compliance with the requirements of the RCC.
+Project Owners can fulfill the cost certification element of this requirement by submitting a cost certification required by a lender or investor or, if one is not required by a financing source (or not applicable), another form as prescribed by HUD.